RegiByte/emergent/README.md

 **Hook Descriptions:**

-- `onDispose` - Called when `loop.dispose()` is invoked, for cleanup
+- `onDispose` - Called when `loop.dispose()` is invoked, gives you the chance to cleanup resources or persist state
 - `onHandlerNotFound` - Called when an event has no registered handler
 - `onExecutorNotFound` - Called when an effect has no registered executor
-- `onListenerError` - Called when a subscription listener throws an error (prevents breaking the event loop)
+- `onListenerError` - Called when a subscription listener throws an error (even if undefined, listener errors never break the event loop)
 - `onExecutorError` - Called when an executor throws an error (sync or async).
-If not provided, sync errors crash the loop (fail-fast) and async errors are logged to console
+If not provided, sync errors crash the loop (fail-fast) and async errors are logged to console (no silent failures)

 ## Error Handling